 bINLEXZO (gemcitabine intravesical system) [instructions for Use].
 Horsham, PA: Janssen Biotech, Inc; https://www.janssenlabels.com/package-insert/product-instructions-for-use/INLEXZO-ifu.pdf.2

-Click on the following links to related sections on the preparation, administration and removal of INLEXZO within the document: Important Administration Instructions, Preparation and Intravesical Administration, Important Information, Prepare Components for INLEXZO Insertion, Insert INLEXZO, Post-Insertion Instructions, and Removal of INLEXZO After the Indwelling Period.
+Click on the following links to related sections on the preparation, administration and removal of INLEXZO within the document: Important Administration Instructions, Precautions, Important Information, Prepare Components for INLEXZO Insertion, Insert INLEXZO, Post-Insertion Instructions, and Removal of INLEXZO After the Indwelling Period.

 Important Administration Instructions1

-• INLEXZO is a hazardous drug.
+- INLEXZO is a hazardous drug.
 Follow applicable special handling and disposal procedures while handling INLEXZO and during the insertion and removal procedure.
+Dispose of the used urinary catheter and stylet, INLEXZO, and its packaging per facility procedures and per applicable federal, state, and local regulations.2

-• Instruct patients to drink approximately 1500 mL of fluids per day during therapy with INLEXZO to ensure adequate urine production for drug release.
+- Instruct patients to drink approximately 1500 mL of fluids per day during therapy with INLEXZO to ensure adequate urine production for drug release.1

-• Instruct patients not to empty the bladder immediately prior to the insertion procedure.
+- Instruct patients not to empty the bladder immediately prior to the insertion procedure.
 Presence of urine in the bladder can facilitate deployment of INLEXZO.
-Patients can resume micturition after the insertion procedure.
+Patients can resume micturition after the insertion procedure.1

 Important Information2